 3. Signed copies of all pages of parents' 2014 federal income tax return, including W-2 forms.
 JHU uses the College Board's Institutional Documentation Service (IDOC) to collect copies of parent and student federal income tax returns.
 After you register for the CSS PROFILE, you will receive a notice from the College Board's IDOC service listing all documents required to complete your application.

 At a minimum, we require signed copies of both parents' and student's 2014 federal income tax returns, all schedules and attachments and W-2 forms.
 Students who do not file a federal income tax return should complete the non-filing statement.
 All required documents must be submitted to the College Board's IDOC Service by the postmark date of May 1.
-The IDOC website is: https://idoc.collegeboard.com/.
-The College Board has provided answers to some Frequently Asked Questions.
+The IDOC website is: https://idoc.collegeboard.org/.

-Starting February 2, 2015, applicants will have three options for submitting their IDOC information:
+Starting February 2, 2015, applicants will have two options for submitting their IDOC information:

 *NOTE: Please do not send tax returns or other documents to the Office of Student Financial Services.
 Send all required documents to IDOC in a single packet.